phil-6/radius-contractors/README.md

 - Find a new contractor - view contractors connections have rated ✅
 - User Profile Page
 - Add a connection
-- Invite a user (automatic connection on signup)
 - Add some admin functionality
 - Allow second-degree connections to view ratings
 - Handle adding contractors that are not visible to users due to separation